deiger/Alarm/README.md

    Diagram by PIMA&trade; &copy;:
    ![Diagram by PIMA&trade; &copy;](home_automation_kit.png)
 1. Raspberry Pi or similar, connected to the alarm through the Home Automation kit.
+   - Tested on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+Other operating systems may use different path structure for the serial ports.
-1. Installer login code.
-It is not possible to connect to the alarm using a user login code.
+1. Alarm installer login code.
+Unfortunately, it is not possible to connect to the alarm using a user login code.

 ## Setup
 1. Create an SSL certificate, if you wish to access the server through HTTPS: